spectrocloud/librarium/packages/docs/content/09-registries-and-packs/6-helm-charts.md

 Palette mandates the use of Helm OCI version 3.7.0 and above for the best security experiences.

 #  Deploying Helm Charts
-Palette allows the deployment of Helm charts in two levels, one from the default Public Repo and another from the user’s custom Helm registry.
+Palette allows the deployment of Helm charts in two modes, one using the default Public Repo and another leveraging user’s custom Helm registry.

 # Default System Helm Registry
-Palette provides the users with a stable repo of Helm Charts accessible to all the tenants.
-This repository syncs all the Helm charts to the Palette system resources.
-Hence, enabling the tenants to model cluster profiles using out-of-the-box charts from the stable repo.
-Hence, it provides ease of use of charts by the users.
+Palette provides users with a stable repo of Helm Charts accessible to all the tenants.
+This repository syncs all the Helm charts to the Palette system resources, enabling the tenants to model cluster profiles using out-of-the-box charts from the stable repo.
+It also improves ease of use of charts to the users.

 # Setting up Helm Registry with Tenant Scope